All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Can you take Tylenol (acetaminophen) with GLP-1 medications?
 Learn about the GLP-1 and acetaminophen interaction, absorption timing, and safety considerations.

 Yes, you can take acetaminophen (Tylenol) with GLP-1 medications safely.
-Acetaminophen is generally the preferred over-the-counter pain reliever for patients on GLP-1 therapy because it does not irritate the stomach lining .
+Acetaminophen is generally the preferred over-the-counter pain reliever for patients on GLP-1 therapy because it doesn't irritate the stomach lining .
 The main consideration is that GLP-1 drugs may delay acetaminophen absorption slightly, so pain relief could take a bit longer to kick in.

 What We Know About This Interaction